phac-nml/irida/CONTRIBUTING.md

 ### Reporting a bug

-Reporting a bug is the easiest (and possibly most useful) way you can contribute to IRIDA.
+Reporting a bug is the easiest, and one of th emost useful, ways you can contribute to IRIDA.
 IRIDA uses a [GitHub issue board] to track our issues.

 If you find a security vulnerability, please contact the IRIDA team by email.

 Note: IRIDA's GitHub issue board is for bug reports or feature requests only.
 You should not use it for usage issues, problems with analyzing your data, or problems setting up IRIDA.
-For issues of this nature, please contact the IRIDA team by one of the other means described at the top of this document.
+For issues of this nature, please contact the IRIDA team by one of the other means above.

 If you find an issue while using IRIDA that you feel is a problem with the software, first check out our [GitHub issues board](https://github.com/phac-nml/irida/issues) to see if someone has already reported the issue.
 If you find a similar issue, we would still like to hear about your specific problem.
 Add a comment to the issue stating how your problem occurred.